a7medkamel/eb2/README.md

 ### Paint
 - [ ] some painted areas are slightly different color (from last paint work done)
-- [ ] some drywalls beads are peeling, some from water damage, some on their own
+- [ ] some drywalls beads are peeling, some from water damage, some on their own (nails poping)

 ### Balcony
 - [ ] verify that the balcony cable rails are taut enough to be per code (4 inch sphere can't pass through when stretched)